OAuth 2.0 Authentication Backend

 .

-Scope prefix
+Scope Prefix

 OAuth 2.0 tokens use scopes to communicate what set of permissions particular client are granted.
 The scopes are free form strings.